NonoHM/nonohm.github.io/_posts/2023-09-21-THM-CTF-Blog.md

 ```

-After that, I try to connect to the admin panel but I have no usernames and admin doesn't work.
-I use hydra to test them.
+After that, I attempt to connect to the admin panel, but I don't have any usernames, and 'admin' doesn't work.
+I use hydra to test these.

 ``` sh
 hydra -L top-usernames.txt -p test blog.thm http-post-form "/wp-login/:log=^USER^&pwd=^PASS^:F=Invalid username"